aariani/easyLG/README.md

 # easyLG: Landscape genomics made easy!

 This R package launch a shiny app for landscape genomic analysis.
-The Shiny app has been developed in the [LGapp repo](https://github.com/aariani/LGapp).
+The Shiny app was developed in the [LGapp repo](https://github.com/aariani/LGapp).
 We included the code in an R packages for ease of use

 ## Overview